rusenaite/solid_notes_about_SOLID/README.md

 ## <a name="dip">3.7 DIP - Dependency Inversion Principle (primary mechanism of OO architecture)</a>

+> Depend upon Abstractions.
+Do not depend upon concretions.

+### About DIP
+It’s a strategy of depending upon interfaces or abstract functions & classes, rather than upon concrete functions & classes.

+### Problem
+Procedural architecture - dependency structure - like hierarchy in organisation management.
+High level modules deal with the high level policies of application.
+High level modules directly depend on implementation modules.

+### Practices
+- Don’t refer to volatile concrete classes.
+Don’t refer to volatile concrete classes.
+- Don’t derive from volatile concrete classes
+- Don’t override concrete functions.
+Concrete functions often require source code dependencies.
+When you override those functions, you do not eliminate those dependencies—indeed, you inherit them.
+To manage those dependencies, you should make the function abstract and create multiple implementations.
+- Never mention the name of anything concrete and volatile

+### Solution: Object-oriented architecture
+1. Dependencies point towards abstractions
+2. Dependencies are inverted (upside-down)
+3. Modules with implementation are not depended upon (main modules -> mid modules -> detail) but depend themselves upon abstractions (high level  -> abstraction <- detail)
+4. Depending upon abstractions - every dependency in design should target an interface, or an abstract class.
+No dependency should target a concrete class.
+5. Abstractions are “hinge points”, they represent the places where the design can bend or be extended, without themselves being modified (OCP).
+6. Abstract factory

+### Motivation
+- Concrete things change a lot, abstract - less frequently.
+- DIP prevents from depending upon volatile (nepastovių) modules.
+- Anything concrete is volatile (exceptions in early development)
+- Non-volatility is not a replacement for the substitutability of an abstract interface.
+Consistency < interface.
+- Concrete class design creates instances -> littering architecture with dependencies upon abstract classes.

 ## <a name="concepts">Concepts :bulb:</a>

 **<a name="mid-level">💡 Mid-level</a>**